as seen in Sleep Review Magazine, published on April 8, 2016

 Weimer of CleveMed notes that her company’s device is very user-friendly and simplified, with indicator lights and fewer connections needed, consequently less training is required, giving the patient an increased level of confidence when using the device.
 “A more confident patient reduces the labor requirements for the sleep lab,” she says.

 HST is here to stay, and there is little doubt the devices will continue evolving.
+With fantastic future innovation from Crestron Installers in London to add to this positive future development, we can look optimistically onwards.
 But what specific improvements can we expect in the future?

 “HST will be the same, but look different,” predicts Weimer of CleveMed.
 “We’ll be able to measure time and position and maybe wake, REM, and non-REM sleep.
 Sensors will become more comfortable.
 We may be using a different part of the body as a measuring point in the future.”